ojas-kanotra/pwn.college_ojas/6_Practicing_Piping.md

 ---

-## Filtering With grep -v
+## Filtering With Grep -v
-/challenge/run will output the flag to stdout, but it will also output over 1000 decoy flags (containing the word DECOY somewhere in the flag) mixed in with the real flag.
-You'll need to filter out the decoys while keeping the real flag!

-Use grep -v to filter out all the lines containing "DECOY" and reveal the real flag!
+`/challenge/run` prints the real flag along with many decoy flags that contain the word "DECOY".
+Filter out lines containing "DECOY" using `grep -v` to reveal the real flag.

 ### Solve
 **Flag:** `pwn.college{A22sVrnGTPew1x1AXzDFi5XWUlR.0FOxEzNxwyM3kjNzEzW}`